Paradoxum-Wikis/TDS-Stats-Editor/README.md

 A forked version that aims to keep the editor up to date, featuring numerous quality of life improvements, primarily due to its support for the **TDS Wiki**.
 (Hopefully more to come in the future, lolol.)

+The repository is a monorepo, hosting not only the Statistics Editor itself, but also other tools such as the Randomizer, Skills Planner, and etc.

 ## FAQ

 ### Will there be new features?